User-Controlled (Manual) Scheduling with MS Project

 User-Controlled Scheduling vs. Automatic Scheduling

 Maybe I’m too old-school in the ways of MS Project.
 I’ve been using it since 1994 and maybe too indoctrinated in the way the tool is designed to work with the scheduling engine.
-I liked the fact that my dates change when I adjust a duration and the dependent tasks adjust.
+I liked the fact that my dates change when I adjust a duration and the dependent tasks adjust (I’m a big fan of using Deadlines in Microsoft Project).
 I like the fact that MS Project looks at the resource availability, corporate holiday schedule and individual calendars to calculate realistic end dates.
 This is the way a scheduling engine is supposed to work.